madskristensen/MiniBlog/README.md

-#MiniBlog - simple, flexible and powerful
+# ASP.NET MiniBlog

-A minimal yet full featured blog engine using ASP.NET Razor Web Pages.
+A minimal, yet full featured blog engine using ASP.NET Razor Web Pages.
 Perfect for the blogger who wants to selfhost a blog.

 ### Features